 Social Security and Medicare taxes make up FICA tax.
 The FICA tax rate is a flat percentage of 7.65% that you hold from each employee’s wages.
 Of this 7.65%, 6.2% goes toward Social Security tax and 1.45% goes toward Medicare tax.
 Keep in mind that there is a Social Security wage base and additional Medicare tax you may need to apply for employees who reach a certain threshold.

-The amount of federal income taxes varies based on factors like the employee’s pay, withholding allowances, and filing status.
-When each employee began working for you, they should have filled out Form W-4, Employee’s Withholding Allowance Certificate.
-Use each employee’s Form W-4 to find out how many withholding allowances the employee claimed.
-Then, use the federal income tax withholding tables in IRS Publication 15 to figure out how much the employee owes in federal income taxes.
+The amount of federal income taxes varies based on factors like the employee’s pay, Form W-4 information, and filing status.
+When each employee began working for you, they should have filled out Form W-4, Employee’s Withholding Certificate.
+Use each employee’s Form W-4 and the federal income tax withholding tables in IRS Publication 15 to figure out how much the employee owes in federal income taxes.

 State and local income taxes vary by state and locality.
 You will need to check with your state for more information.